Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Verifying numerically the fine asymptotics of ( ) at of the class of solutions defined by Theorem

-These results are sufficient for the rough numerical investigations for smooth solutions of the tt* equation.
-It is called rough since they can be refined.
-In the high-precision numerical integration of (\ref{wpwm}), the relative error will not enlarge too much when $r$ is still large.
-For $w_m(r)$, the relative error is about $O(r^{-\frac{1}{2}} e^{-4 (\sqrt{2}-1) r})$.
-If we give the initial values by $w_p(r)=w_p^L(r)$ and $w_m(r)=w_m^L(r)$ with $r=45$, the relative error of the initial values are of order $10^{-33}$, which is not so satisfying.
-If we want to reach a relative error of order $10^{-100}$ by this way, $r=138$ is needed to give the initial values.
+These results are sufficient for the rough numerical investigations for smooth solutions of the~tt* equation.
+They are called rough simply because they can be refined.
+For high precision numerical integration of \eqref{wpwm} from the $r=\infty$ side, the relative error will not enlarge too much when $r$ is still large.
+For $w_m(r)$, the relative error is about \smash{$O\big(r^{-\frac{1}{2}} {\rm e}^{-4 (\sqrt{2}-1) r}\big)$}.
+If we give the initial values by the fine asymptotics \eqref{inf-asym-sol} with $r=45$, the relative error of the initial values are of order $10^{-33}$, which is not so satisfactory.
+If we want to reach a relative error of order~$10^{-100}$ by this way, $r=138$ is needed to give the initial values.
 We will see, after considering the most significant contribution of the nonlinear terms, the starting $r$ can be greatly reduced.

 Suppose

 where

 Then $w_p^{(1)}$ and $w_m^{(1)}$ satisfy